transparency-everywhere/universeOS/readme.txt

 		SEO/FB etc...
-		openFileFromlink.php//opens js openFile() function to open a file if universeOS.org?file=xy is called out/				//in this folder is everything
+		openFileFromlink.php		//opens js openFile() function to open a file if universeOS.org?file=xy is called

+		out/						//this folder contains all handlers for sharing files from the universe out/index.php				//contains universeFileBrowser
+		out/download/index.php		//download handler

 	JavaScript